s-s-lee/Ars-Animatio/README.md

 6. We then began to work on our JavaScript page.
 7. Our next step was clearing up some functionality issues and debugging our page.
 8. Our final step is working on the READ ME, final deployment and doing a mock presentation.

-## Roles for Contributors
-- Each member was interactive during the development of our Website.
-However we did assign tasks as stated below:

--Asia and Susan primarily worked on the HTML and CSS files.
--Rashan and Rick primarily worked on the JavaScript file.

 ## Site Preview